NSW Builders License – Required qualifications, experience & more

 Here’s the exact extract from Fair Trading’s website as of today’s date:

-Applicants must show at least 2 years relevant industry experience in a wide range of building construction work where the majority of the experience was obtained within 10 years of the date on which the application is made.
+Applicants must show at least 2 years of relevant industry experience in a wide range of building construction work where the majority of the experience was obtained within 10 years of the date on which the application is made.

 “Experience” means experience gained by the applicant as: